 Ph.D., Boston College

-Susanna Singer is a native of England, and has lived happily in the USA for 32 years.
-She studied English Literature at the University of Cambridge, and earned her M.Div. at CDSP.
-After ordination she served as Canon Liturgist and Educator at Grace Cathedral, and Diocesan Education Coordinator for the Diocese of California, then earned a PhD in Theology and Education at Boston College.
+Susanna Singer is a native of England, and has lived happily in the USA for 35 years.
+She studied English Literature at the University of Cambridge, worked as a business administrator in London, and earned her M.Div. at CDSP following her call to the priesthood in the Episcopal Church.
+After ordination she served as canon liturgist and educator at Grace Cathedral, and diocesan education coordinator for the Diocese of California, then earned a PhD in theology and education at Boston College.
+She has served as associate clergy in small and medium-sized congregations in a variety of cultural contexts.
 She has taught at CDSP since Fall 2005.

-The second focus of my teaching and scholarship is ministry development.
+The second focus of my teaching and scholarship (deeply connected with the first) is ministry development.
 The baptismal theology of the Episcopal Church compels me to enable students to empower the ministries of all, and to imagine new ecclesial structures that enable the church to turn towards the world, offering the Gospel to a changing world in fresh, inviting ways.
-The best current thinking in organizational development, leadership, systems theory, and change management informs my teaching in this area.
+The best current thinking in organizational development, leadership, systems theory, and change management, as well as emerging ecclesiology, informs my teaching in this area.

 My teaching style is participatory, experiential and student-centered.
 All my classes include active learning – role-playing, group projects and practical design exercises – in order to ground students' learning in the world of ministry.
 My goal is that students will become empowered, critically reflective, collaborative theological practitioners.

 - Introduction to Practical Theology

 - Leadership in Ministry